GuillermoFrancoAbellan/GuillermoFrancoAbellan.github.io/research.md

 <p>
 </p>
 <p style="line-height:26px; margin-left: -220px; margin-right: 210px;">
 Together with my collaborators, we have derived the most up-to-date CMB constraints on &Sum;m<sub style="font-size: 70%;">&nu;</sub> as a function of neutrino lifetime.
-This work showed that scenarios where neutrinos decay non-relativistically into dark radiation can relax mass bounds up to &Sum;m<sub style="font-size: 70%;">&nu;</sub>~0.4 eV.
-Recently, I also got interested on improving the modelling of the C&nu;B abundance and anisotropies with the help of numerical simulations and linear perturbation theory.
+This work showed that scenarios where neutrinos decay non-relativistically into dark radiation can <a href="https://arxiv.org/abs/2112.13862" style="color: #6600cc;">relax mass bounds</a> up to &Sum;m<sub style="font-size: 70%;">&nu;</sub>~0.4 eV.
+Recently, I also got interested on improving the <a href="https://arxiv.org/abs/2407.14582" style="color: #6600cc;">modelling of the C&nu;B</a> abundance and anisotropies with the help of numerical simulations and linear perturbation theory.
 This will be important to understand the prospects of future experiments aiming to directly detect the C&nu;B, like PTOLEMY.
 </p>
 <p>
 </p>